Canada Goose (GOOS) Stock Slides as Market Rises: Facts to Know Before You Trade

-Shares of the high-end coat maker witnessed a gain of 4.65% over the previous month, beating the performance of the Retail-Wholesale sector with its loss of 0.19% and the S&P 500's loss of 0.84%.
+The high-end coat maker's shares have seen an increase of 2.45% over the last month, surpassing the Retail-Wholesale sector's loss of 0.09% and the S&P 500's loss of 0.7%.

-The investment community will be paying close attention to the earnings performance of Canada Goose in its upcoming release.
-It is anticipated that the company will report an EPS of $0.16, marking a 14.29% rise compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $262.86 million, down 1.02% from the year-ago period.
+The upcoming earnings release of Canada Goose will be of great interest to investors.
+The company is expected to report EPS of $0.16, up 14.29% from the prior-year quarter.
+Meanwhile, the latest consensus estimate predicts the revenue to be $262.86 million, indicating a 1.02% decrease compared to the same quarter of the previous year.

-Investors should also note any recent changes to analyst estimates for Canada Goose.
-These revisions help to show the ever-changing nature of near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors might also notice recent changes to analyst estimates for Canada Goose.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, there's been a 1.18% rise in the Zacks Consensus EPS estimate.
-Canada Goose is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.18% higher.
+As of now, Canada Goose holds a Zacks Rank of #2 (Buy).

-In terms of valuation, Canada Goose is presently being traded at a Forward P/E ratio of 9.67.
-For comparison, its industry has an average Forward P/E of 13.31, which means Canada Goose is trading at a discount to the group.
+Looking at valuation, Canada Goose is presently trading at a Forward P/E ratio of 9.72.
+This indicates a discount in contrast to its industry's Forward P/E of 13.41.

-We can also see that GOOS currently has a PEG ratio of 0.65.
+One should further note that GOOS currently holds a PEG ratio of 0.65.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As of the close of trade yesterday, the Retail - Apparel and Shoes industry held an average PEG ratio of 1.38.
+By the end of yesterday's trading, the Retail - Apparel and Shoes industry had an average PEG ratio of 1.39.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 160, positioning it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 146, which puts it in the bottom 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report